kennethd/coursera-getdata-009-project/CodeBook.md

 measurements, but there is also the argument that all of them are more calculation than simple measurement.

-My subsetting implementation is such that the regular expression responsible for selecting variables based on their names can easily be changed with no further code changes required (there is no assumption about the number of columns returned, or position of any particular column, except that activity & subject are last).
+I decided to err on the side of possibly including too many variables, and subsetting the full set of 86.

-I therefore decided to err on the side of possibly including too many variables, and subsetting the full set of 86.
+My subsetting implementation is such that the regular expression responsible for selecting variables based on their names can easily be changed with no further code changes required (there is no assumption about the number of columns returned, or position of any particular column, except that activity & subject are last), so refining the regex later after seeing the data and realizing there are too many columns seems safer than possibly omitting wanted columns from the start.

-To do so, I created a logical vector of feature names sapply()ed to a function that used grepl() to test each name against the simple regex '(mean|std)' (case-insensitively), and applied this column mask to the single data frame prepared above.
+To accomplish this subset, I created a logical vector of feature names sapply()ed to a function that used grepl() to test each name against the simple regex '(mean|std)' (with ignore.case=T), and applied this column mask to the single data frame prepared above.

 The data returned by `getStdsAndMeansDataset()` includes these 86 columns of numerical data, plus the added "activity" factor, and integer vector